 all Teagasc in-house occupational first aid training is contracted to CMSE based on the quality and value of their training.”

 ‘To provide flexible and quality based health & safety training programmes to the highest national standards.
-We offer best value training solutions to meet our client’s learning needs and are committed to continually improving our training programmes through systematic evaluation and valued client feedback’
+To meet our client’s learning needs and to continually commit to improving our training programmes through systematic evaluation and valued client feedback we offer best value training solutions ’

-• That our training courses are relevant to the current and future industry needs
+• Our courses are relevant to the current and future industry needs

-• The promotion of equality for all learners and the recognition of the diversity of all learner groups
+• The promotion of equality for all learners.
+As well as the recognition of the variety of all learner groups

-• The provision of clear and relevant information on all programmes
+• The provision of clear, relevant information on all programmes

-• All learner personal information is handled sensitively and in accordance with the Data Protection Act
+• Learner personal information is handled appropriately.
+In accordance with the Data Protection Act

-• All training is completed by experienced and qualified staff who deliver well prepared and up to date lessons and training sessions using a range of learning techniques
+• Training is completed by both experienced and qualified staff.
+Trainers will deliver well prepared and up to date training using a range of learning techniques

 • All learners have opportunities to give feedback on our services

-• That all queries and complaints are dealt with in a professional, consistent and timely manner
+• That all queries/complaints are dealt with in a professional, timely manner.

 QQI – Quality & Qualifications Ireland is the national awarding body for further education and training providers in Ireland.
 The Qualifications and Quality Assurance (Education and Training) Bill 2011 was published in July 2011.
 Under this, the existing awarding bodies FETAC, HETAC, NQAI and IUQB were amalgamated into a single new agency, Quality and Qualifications Ireland (QQI). (www.qqi.ie)

-CMSE Training has agreed their quality assurance system with QQI and can offer programmes leading to QQI awards at levels 1 to 6 of the National Framework of Qualifications.
+CMSE Training has agreed their quality assurance system with QQI.
+CMSE Training can offer programmes leading to QQI awards at levels 1 to 6 of the National Framework of Qualifications.

 a) Learner assessment responsibilities

-It is the responsibility of the Learner to do the assessment as per the instructions given.
+As per the instructions given, it is the responsibility of the Learner to do the assessment.

 b) Assessment deadlines

-CMSE Training’s instructions on assessment deadlines will make it clear to the learner his/her responsibility to present evidence for the assessment activity within the deadline specified and the resulting consequences should a learner fail to do this.
+CMSE Training’s instructions on assessment deadlines will make the learner’s responsibility to present evidence for the assessment activity clear.
+Specifically, within the deadline specified and the resulting consequences should a learner fail to do this.

-CMSE Training will facilitate and give due consideration to a learner who provides evidence of extenuating circumstances.
+CMSE Training will give due consideration to a learner who provides evidence of extenuating circumstances.
 See below on compassionate consideration.

 c) Assessment malpractice

-CMSE Training will investigate and deal with any form of assessment malpractice which could impact on the validity of the assessment.
-Learners must sign that work submitted by them is their own work.
-If any evidence of plagiarism/assessment dishonesty is found, it will result in the disqualification of the learner.
+CMSE Training will investigate and act on any form of assessment malpractice which could impact on the validity of the assessment.
+Learners must sign that work submitted by them in their own work.
+Any evidence of plagiarism/assessment dishonesty will result in the disqualification of the learner.

 d) Reasonable accommodation